OpenEvalProject/evals/manuscripts/elife-44215/v1/manuscript.md

 To summarize, we found a strong dose-dependent correlation between the number of myosin proteins at the endocytic site, and the Sla1 inward movement rate (Figure 3G).
 This suggests that myosins control the speed of membrane invagination, potentially via controlling actin network growth.

-## The motor activity of Myo5 is necessary for membrane invagination
+### The motor activity of Myo5 is necessary for membrane invagination

 To test the role of the motor activity in the endocytic invagination process we introduced a glycine 132 to arginine point mutation into the MYO5 locus.
 This mutation (Myo5-G132R) is a rigor mutant, which has been reported to inhibit endocytosis and has been suggested to prevent membrane invagination (Sun et al., 2006; Lewellyn et al., 2015).
 Consistently, we observed that in Myo5-G132R cells, the Sla1-EGFP invagination movement was completely absent (Figure 4A).
 An average of ~40 Myo5-G132R molecules was recruited to endocytic sites (Figure 4B), which is significantly less than the number of Myo5 molecules.
 However, the reduction of the number of Myo5 molecules by about 50% is not enough to explain the observed strong phenotype.
 These data suggest that the motor activity is critical for the function of myosins in endocytic membrane invagination.

 ![Figure 4.](https://cdn.elifesciences.org/articles/44215/elife-44215-fig4-v1.jpg)

-**Figure 4.:** myo5-G132R cells.(A) Left: Sla1-EGFP distribution in WT and myo5-G132R cells (scale bars: 2 μm) and kymographs of Sla1-EGFP patch movement (scale bars: 20 s).
+**Figure 4.:** (A) Left: Sla1-EGFP distribution in WT and myo5-G132R cells (scale bars: 2 μm) and kymographs of Sla1-EGFP patch movement (scale bars: 20 s).
 Right: Examples of Sla1-EGFP trajectories tracked in WT (top row) and myo5-G132R cells (bottom row).
 The trajectories are oriented so that the x-axis is parallel to the cell plasma membrane.
 The start and the end of each trajectory are marked by a green triangle and a red square respectively.
 (B) The median number of myo5-G132R-EGFP molecules recruited at the endocytic sites plotted aside the median number of Myo5-EGFP molecules as a comparison.
-Error bars are SEM.10.7554/eLife.44215.014Figure 4—source data 1.Figure 4A trajectory source data.
+Error bars are SEM.

-## Myo5’s effect on invagination speed is independent of the NPF activity
+### Myo5’s effect on invagination speed is independent of the NPF activity

 Deletion of MYO5 results in a decrease in invagination speed and negatively affects actin network buildup and movement.
 Myo5 has a C-terminal CA-domain, which has been shown to possess NPF-activity in vitro (Geli et al., 2000; Idrissi et al., 2002; Sun et al., 2006).
 To test whether the defects in myo5Δ can be explained by a decrease in NPF-activity, we created a truncated Myo5 lacking the CA-domain (myo5-CAΔ) (Galletta et al., 2008; Sun et al., 2006) and measured actin network buildup and invagination rates.
 Intriguingly we found a slight decrease in the amount of Arc18 at endocytic sites (Figure 5A, p=0.043 vs WT), similar to myo5Δ.
 However, while in myo5Δ the amount of actin (Act1) was strongly reduced, in myo5-CAΔ it was unchanged (Figure 5B, p=0.647 vs WT, p=0.001 vs myo5Δ).
 Furthermore, Sla1 inward movement was essentially identical to WT, in contrast to the full MYO5 deletion (Figure 5C).
 This indicates that the defects in actin network growth and invagination speed in the myo5Δ strains cannot be attributed to a decrease in NPF-activity.

 ![Figure 5.](https://cdn.elifesciences.org/articles/44215/elife-44215-fig5-v1.jpg)

-**Figure 5.:** myo5-CAΔ.(A) Median number of Arc18 molecules per endocytic site in WT (black), myo5Δ (gray) and myo5-CAΔ (turquoise) cells.
+**Figure 5.:** (A) Median number of Arc18 molecules per endocytic site in WT (black), myo5Δ (gray) and myo5-CAΔ (turquoise) cells.
 Error bars represent SEM.
 Molecule numbers were compared using 2-sided z-tests.
 (B) Act1 molecules in the same genotypes.
 (C) Sla1 centroid movement in the same genetic backgrounds (only the inward movement phase is plotted).
 WT and myo5Δ data are the same as in Figure 1.
 Shaded area depicts the 95% confidence interval.
-NS: not significant, *: p≤0.05, **: p≤0.01, ***: p≤0.001.10.7554/eLife.44215.016Figure 5—source data 1.Figure 5C average trajectory source data.10.7554/eLife.44215.017Figure 5—source data 2.Figure 5A and B.
+NS: not significant, *: p≤0.05, **: p≤0.01, ***: p≤0.001.

-## Extra actin cannot compensate for a lack of myosin motors
+### Extra actin cannot compensate for a lack of myosin motors

 We wondered if the reduction in Sla1 speed in myo5Δ could be rescued by artificially increasing actin polymerization at the endocytic site.
 Bbc1 is an inhibitor of NPF-activity of Las17 in vitro (Sun et al., 2006), and deletion of BBC1 results in increased Las17 recruitment to the endocytic site and excessive actin polymerization (Kaksonen et al., 2005; Picco et al., 2018).
 In bbc1Δ, Sla1 centroid movement is initially unperturbed, but accelerates around the time of scission (Picco et al., 2018).